iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 1 reviews"/>
 </p>

+> I have Covid and it won't let me mark I do.
+When I ask any testing facility or official they tell me it is all handled through CDC...
+I know it's all bull shirt now... greeeat.
+Just thought I'll be helpful and tell everybody to stay inside and stop the spread, don't rely on the governor's app, it doesn't work AT ALL.
+Ive been positive for 2 days.
+No changes can or were made on my app.<br> :date: __2021-01-21 06:20:47__

+> No one uses it.<br> :date: __2021-01-19 12:49:23__

+> This app is worthless because no one seems to use it.
+And even when they do, they don't enter their results.<br> :date: __2021-01-17 09:17:13__

 > The app literally doesn't work.
 There's not much else to say.
 When you open the app, and press "Turn on exposure notifications", all you get is an error saying "Something went wrong.
 Try again".
 I've had it installed for several weeks.
 It happened when I first downloaded it, and still continues.
 I'm going to uninstall it.
 It's pointless.
 EDIT: So, I decided to try this app again to see if it had been fixed.
 I guess I'll never know, because when I try to download, I just get an error message. ??<br> :date: __2021-01-13 07:50:43__

 > Tried to install on 2 different devices and app will only enable notifications on one of them.
 Update: 01/08/2021 Still unable to enable notifications on Xiaomi 10 Ultra<br> :date: __2021-01-08 11:08:20__